amklass11/1st-Capstone/README.md

 Give a ⭐️ if you like this project! and cheers✨

  # Acknowledgments
-Microverse offered guidance on how to make the project more professional
+- Microverse offered guidance on how to make the project more professional
+- This website was made by Wander Gonzalez in 2022 based on Cindy Shin template.
+Educational Purposes only.

 # 📝 License